 Although fairly new to the art challenge scene, #DrawThisInYourStyle has become increasingly popular.
 The challenge is run by a number of artists who put out an original artwork and urge their followers to recreate the piece in their own unique style.
 The rules for this challenge vary between artists and could include colour, time or medium limitations.

 Each challenge has their own hashtag, so make sure to check which one to use when sharing your recreations online!

 Running during the month of August, this 30 day challenge is based on the theme of dragons.
 Within the art community, August is the month of dragons – Smaugust.
 Everyday during this month, you’ll be required to create dragon themed artwork using whatever tools, medium or style you prefer.

 There are a number of prompt lists available, so make sure to take a look through them to find the one that inspires you most!
 Make sure to use the hashtag #Smaugust when sharing your art on social media.

 Based throughout the month of December, Drawcember is an art challenge that inspires artists to create new and exciting daily illustrations.
 The name itself is made up of the words ‘draw’ and ‘December’.

 Since 2012, artists from all around the world have taken part in the Drawcember challenge.
 The Drawcember creative community is extremely active, so make sure to get involved next December, and join them!
 There are no rules regarding colour, medium or composition, so follow any one of the available prompt lists and have fun!

 Art challenges we missed

-Did we cover all art challenges?
-Did we miss one?
+Did we miss your favourite art challenge ?
 What are your favourite art challenges?
-Let us know, we love to hear from you.
+Let us know, we’d love to hear from you.
 Leave a comment below or contact us and we will add them here.